netlify/build/README.md

 netlify build
 ```

-This will execute our `onPreBuild` function and the `npm run build` command.
+This will execute our `onPreBuild` function.

 ### Adding inputs to plugins